 Executive Member- Laurie Walker

-Laurie Walker is an innovation and technology specialist with over 20 years of experience within the field of R&D, commercial innovation and technology transition.
-Starting his career in engineering he rapidly identified that his passion lay in technology development and holistic problem solving.
-This realization led him to complete a PhD and transition his career into the constantly challenging, and often high risk, world of technology startups.
+Laurie Walker is an innovation specialist with over 20 years of experience in technology commercialisation and start-ups.
+Early in his engineering career he recognised his passion for developing new solutions, this realization led him to complete a PhD and transition his career into the constantly challenging, and often high risk, world of technology startups.

-Over his career he has been accountable for transitioning more than 30 R&D based technical projects to commercially viability across industries as diverse as aerospace, transport, oil/gas, subsea and mining.
-These technology transitions include the filing of 10 patent families, the founding of a new technology company in the field of sustaining capital, and the transition of 3 start-ups into commercial operations.
+Over his career he has managed more than 40 R&D based technical projects to commercial viability across industries as diverse as aerospace, transport, oil/gas, subsea and mining, and grown 3 start-ups into successful commercial operations.

-Having bootstrapped operations from seed capital to $10M+ annual turnover he has experienced the full range of roles required in an SME, and has developed a key understanding of the risks associated with developing and commercializing technology.
-From “working on the tools” to 6 years as an executive board member, Laurie has had extensive exposure to business operations and the role innovation can play in marketing, operations, administration and product development.
+Having bootstrapped operations from seed capital to $10M+ annual turnover he has experienced the full range of roles from “working on the tools” to executive board member, Laurie has had extensive exposure to business operations and the role innovation can play in marketing, operations, administration and product development.

 Executive Member – Noel Smith

-Noel joined the DYCCI when he and his partner took over the resort and has been an Executive Committee member for the past 9 years.
+Noel has been an Executive Committee member for the past 9 years.

-Noel enjoys being part of an active and still growing chamber, and has seen tremendous progress over the years in what the chamber has done for the community and members of the DYCCI.
+Noel has enjoyed being part of an active and still growing chamber, and has seen tremendous progress over the years in what the chamber has done for the community and members of the DYCCI.

 Executive Member – Steve Chapman